myztical/hadoop-manager/README.md

 "hadoop-manager":

-Is a role that can be used to provision distribution inpependent hadoop cluster and orchestrate it.
+Is a role that can be used to provision distribution independent hadoop cluster and orchestrate it.

 Requirements